 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients prescribed antianxiety medications.
-These medications are prescribed to patients suffering from anxiety and depression.
+This measures the percent of long-term residents which are administered antianxiety medication.
+These drugs are commonly prescribed to residents experiencing anxiety and depression.

 Managing Depression Among Residents